Panoramic view as seen from the charming town of Pre-St-Didier in Valle d'Aosta.

 Monte Bianco on the left, the Giant's Tooth on the right, signaled by an arrow.

-Once upon a time evil spirits roamed free in the Valle d'Aosta.
+Once upon a time evil spirits roamed free in Valle d'Aosta.
 Desperate to be rid of such miserable trouble, the populace sought help from a magician in a faraway land.
 Moved by the people's distress, the magician went up into the valley uttering strange words, luring the attention of the unholy beings.
 They swarmed down the mountainside in large numbers: from the ravines, from the forests, from streams and rivers formed by the melting snow.
 Unable to resist the magician's pull, they followed as he led them all to Monte Bianco.
 Once there, the spirits were thrown into an icy abyss by an unseen force, to be imprisoned forever with the door of the Giant's Tooth.
-[That there tooth is one bad cavity.]

 A section of the Grandes Jorasses, northeastern range of the Monte Bianco massif